-The built environment accounts for 40% of all global Carbon emissions.
-For New Zealand to meet its carbon zero legislation, we must rethink the way we design and build now.
-What we build today is going to be around till 2070.
+The built environment currently accounts for 40% of all global carbon emissions.
+For Aotearoa New Zealand to meet its carbon zero legislation, we must rethink the way we design and build now.
+What we build today is going to be around until 2070.
 If we are going to reach net zero by 2050, new buildings will have to be at net zero carbon by 2030.

-In response, Jasmax – the leading New Zealand architecture firm in sustainable design – have launched their Pathway to Net Zero Carbon Design, sketching a roadmap to achieve carbon neutral buildings by 2030.
+In response, Jasmax has launched its Pathway to Net Zero Carbon Design, sketching a roadmap to achieve carbon neutral buildings by 2030.

-The framework is underpinned by research from The Royal Institute of British Architects (RIBA) who published their Sustainable Outcomes Guide to meet the UN sustainability goal to be net carbon zero by 2050.
-Jasmax have translated RIBA’s framework into a New Zealand context and invested in research to measure a cross section of their recent and current projects against the framework.
+The framework is underpinned by research from the Royal Institute of British Architects (RIBA) which published its Sustainable Outcomes Guide to meet the UN Sustainability Goal to be net carbon zero by 2050.
+Jasmax has translated RIBA’s framework into a New Zealand context and invested in research to measure a cross section of the practice's recent and current projects against the framework.

-Jasmax CEO, Sjoerd Post, says, “While RIBA have set out an excellent roadmap towards carbon neutrality of buildings, we knew it was vital to understand how this relates in a meaningful way to New Zealand.
+CEO Sjoerd Post says, “While RIBA has set out an excellent roadmap towards carbon neutrality of buildings, we knew it was vital to understand how this relates in a meaningful way to New Zealand.
 And then, the real question is how do we engage clients to deliver on it?
-Given the lifecycle of buildings we must act now, which is why we have set performance targets for 2020, 2025 and 2030.”
+Given the lifecycle of buildings, we must act now, which is why we have set performance targets for 2020, 2025 and 2030.”

-Jasmax Principal Architect, Chris Scott, says “There are a number of differences between the UK and New Zealand that have been factored into our Pathway to Net Zero Carbon Design.
+Principal Chris Scott says “There are a number of differences between the UK and New Zealand that have been factored into our Pathway to Net Zero Carbon Design.
 For example, New Zealand buildings have quite different material supply chains and are designed to meet a strict code for earthquake resilience – typically this means embodied carbon of a NZ building is often higher than a similar United Kingdom design.
-But we have set the target of a 50% reduction by 2030.
+But we have set the target of a 50% reduction by 2030."

-“We are the leading designers in New Zealand not just championing sustainability, but delivering it.
+“We are the leading designers in New Zealand not just championing sustainability but delivering it.
 New Zealand is world-leading in so many ways and as designers it is our responsibility to drive change.
-Jasmax have a commitment to raising the bar of delivering sustainability in the building industry, in Aotearoa New Zealand, and the world.”
-CEO, Sjoerd Post.
+Jasmax has made a commitment to raising the bar of delivering sustainability in the building industry in Aotearoa New Zealand, and the world” says Post.